LnL7/nix-darwin/README.md

 ./result/bin/darwin-uninstaller
 ```

-> NOTE: This will also uninstall nix alongside nix-darwin.
+> NOTE: This will also uninstall Nix alongside nix-darwin.

 ## Example configuration